omarGIT123/focus/README.md

 1. **Not enough data samples**: Due to the complexity of the unstructured dataset that we had to create, collect, clean and process.
 This model is not yet able to fully transcribe seamlessly.
 ---
-# Referencing Salah Zaiem (PhD Candidate): zaiemsalah@gmail.com for his amazing work onn this matter.
+# Referencing Salah Zaiem (PhD Candidate): zaiemsalah@gmail.com for his amazing work on this matter.
 # Referencing SpeechBrain

 This work has no published paper yet and may never have one.
 If you use this model in an academic setting, please cite the original SpeechBrain paper: